casper-ecosystem/cep-85/docs/using-casper-client.md

 --session-arg "id:u256='2'" \
 // The amount of the specified CEP-85 token you are sending to the receiving account.
 --session-arg "amount:u256='10'" \
-// "DATA is an optional argument passed as a string that allows inclusion of custom bytes.
+// "DATA is an optional argument passed as a string that allows the inclusion of custom bytes.
 These are sent to `before_token_transfer` and can be used to pass values to a transfer filter contract."
 --session-arg "data:string=''" \
 // The gas payment you are allotting, in motes.
 --payment-amount "10000000000"